-We are also subject to laws and regulations more generally applicable to retailers, including labor and employment, taxation, zoning and land use.
-In addition, changes in federal and state minimum wage laws and other laws relating to employee benefits could cause us to incur additional wage and benefits costs, which could hurt our profitability.
+Other Regulatory Risks.
+We are also subject to laws and regulations more generally applicable to retailers, including labor and employment, taxation, zoning and land use, environmental protection, workplace safety, public health and alcoholic beverage sales.
 We cannot predict the nature of future laws, regulations, interpretations or applications, or determine what effect either additional government regulations or administrative orders, when and if promulgated, or disparate federal, state and local regulatory schemes could have on our business in the future.
 They could, however, require the reformulation of certain products to meet new standards, the recall or discontinuance of certain products not able to be reformulated, additional recordkeeping, expanded documentation of the properties of certain products, expanded or different labeling and scientific substantiation.
-Any or all of such requirements could have an adverse effect on our operating results.
+Any or all of such requirements could materially and adversely affect our business, financial condition and results of operations.